amiaty/SANOM/README.md

 # Help

-We suggest to use Intellij Idea as your IDE with Maven as your package manager
+We suggest using Intellij Idea as your IDE with Maven as your package manager

 ## Dependencies